20 July

 Milk—or, more specifically, cow’s milk—is indeed a good source of vitamins and minerals.

-“Milk is a great source of protein, calcium, vitamin D, which are ‘nutrients of concern’ in the U.S. population,” meaning that many people don’t get enough!
-“It also contains magnesium, along with other minerals and nutrients.”
+Milk is said to serve as an excellent source of protein, calcium, and vitamin D, which are considered ‘nutrients of concern’ among the U.S. population—indicating that many individuals do not consume adequate amounts of these nutrients!
+Additionally, it provides magnesium along with various other minerals and nutrients.

 How Much Milk Should You Drink?